willsowerbutts/unacpm/README.txt

 specifying the desired drive mapping.

+= Building UNA CP/M =

+I build UNA CP/M under Debian GNU/Linux.

+You will need the Python, Make, SRecord and SDCC packages.

+In Debian wheezy or later, "apt-get install python make srecord sdcc" should install everything you require, then simply type "make clean all" in the distribution directory.

 = Bugs =

 Both UNA BIOS and UNA CP/M are in development.

 Please report any bugs you find to the authors.
 My email address is will@sowerbutts.com.

 = License =